 Share your “Why”

-Millennials want their work to have meaning and make a difference.
+Millennials want their work to have meaning and to also make a difference.
 Growing up in a world of instant gratification leads to impatience if they feel disconnected from the mission.
 Senior leaders need to communicate company values that resonate with their millennial workforce.
 Simon Sinek shares how to inspire them by starting with why.

 Discuss growth opportunities

 It is important to millennials that you provide many opportunities for them to grow and advance in their career.
 Schedule frequent 1-on-1 meetings to provide feedback and discuss development goals.
 What skills do they personally need to develop?
-How do they want to make an impact at the organization?
+How do they want to make an impact within the organization?

 Leverage technology to promote teamwork